A Unified Hidden-Sector-Electroweak Model, Paraphotons and the X-Boson: Concluding Comments

-The result for the mass of $X$ is in agreement with the mass values for the boson $Z'$ estimated by the ATLAS and CMS experiment.
-The scale $u=8.9 \, \mbox{TeV}$ estimates the mass of new Higgs within the range $280 \, \mbox{GeV} < M_{F} < 830 \, \mbox{GeV}$, that is agreement with the diphoton resonance at $750 \, \mbox{GeV}$.
-Furthermore, the subgroup $U(1)_{K}$ also introduces a new fermion in the TEV scale that would be a candidate to the Dark Matter.
-In the second scenario, the SSB mechanism is introduced to break the composite subgroup $SU_{L}(2) \times U_{R}(1)_{J}$ in the VEV scale of $246 \, \mbox{GeV}$ to give mass for $Z^{0}$, and so, a further SBB defines the VEV scale-$u$, such that $u < 246 \, \mbox{GeV}$.
-If this is the situation, the X-boson acquires a lower mass, that may describe a phenomenology of elementary particle physics at the lower energy scale.
-The scheme for the SSBs follows now the pattern below:
+In the second scenario, the SSB mechanism pattern-II is introduced to break the composite subgroup $SU_{L}(2) \times U_{R}(1)_{J}$ in the VEV scale of the SM, $246 \, \mbox{GeV}$, to yield the usual $Z$-mass, and so, a further SBB defines the VEV scale-$u$, $u < 246 \, \mbox{GeV}$.
+In this second situation, we have the scenario of a lighter extra gauge boson; it may describe a phenomenology of elementary particle physics at a lower energy scale.
+The scheme for the pattern-II SSB is displayed below:

-This proposal may be discussed in connection with the para-photon or hidden photon phenomenology, at $\mbox{Sub-eV}$ scale, which can be related to the composition of dark matter.